SnowDiles/twitter_clone_php/README.md

 `npm install`

-then build the css :
+then you can use the command

-`npm run build:css`
+`npm run dev`

+to watch all changes and compiled everytime there is a change.

 also install the composer dependancies